jduelfer/critical-inquiries/_texts/2019-05-18-what-is-an-author.markdown

 > “What is a work?...Of what elements is it composed?
 Is it not what an author has written?”

 Michel Foucault writes that notable works of literature generate a form of discourse in which we may understand the world.
-In other words, specific pieces of writing open a space we can discuss concepts under a common lens, with similar terminology and understanding.
+In other words, specific pieces of writing open a space where we can discuss concepts under a common lens, with similar terminology and understanding.
 The form of discourse can only be understood by referring to the initial work from which the discourse originated.

 > Unlike the founding of a science, the initiation of a discursive practice does not participate in its later transformations.